dapr/docs/daprdocs/content/en/operations/configuration/configuration-overview.md

 ### Set up application configuration

-You can set up sidecar configuration either in self-hosted or Kubernetes mode.
+You can set up application configuration either in self-hosted or Kubernetes mode.

 {{< tabs "Self-hosted" Kubernetes >}}